DataDog/dd-trace-py/docs/index.rst

 Datadog Trace Client
 ====================

-`ddtrace` is Datadog's tracing client for Python.
-It is used to trace requests as they flow across web servers, databases and microservices so that developers have great visibility into bottlenecks and troublesome requests.
+`ddtrace` is Datadog's Python tracing client.
+It is used to trace requests as they flow across web servers, databases and microservices so developers have great visibility into bottlenecks and troublesome requests.

 Installation